 It’s OK to Delegate and Ask For Help

 - You don’t have to do it all yourself.
 Many people like to make a contribution to the celebration, so let them.

 - If someone wants to bring something but doesn’t cook, have them bring beverages or something else easy you might need.
 If there is a quality bakery around, have them bring a pie for dessert.

 Build a Master Grocery List

 - I build mine in an excel spreadsheet.
 It sounds crazy, but you can use it year after year with a few tweaks as needed.
 I have a column for the recipe, the ingredients, the quantity needed, then the store to buy it at, and one column to check off.
 If you want an example I will email you mine.
 Leave a comment.

 - Not an excel user?
 No problem.
-List everything by recipe, then categorize it into market sections like produce, dairy, canned goods, etc
+List everything by recipe, then categorize it into market sections like produce, dairy, canned goods, etc.

 - Check supplies of dish and dishwasher soap, paper towels, heavy foil, plastic wrap, baggies, trash bags, bathroom supplies, etc.